cmkobel/28ioniq42/README.md

 In short:
   - [x] Buy an used EV HV cord
-  - [ ] Before I start modifying the used EV HV cord, I should probably check whether it is possible to order the opposing plugs online.
-This will make it possible to put a spacer cord between the EV HV cord end plug and the hood junction box, easily providing parallel access to the main battery.
+  - [x] Before I start modifying the used EV HV cord, I should probably check whether it is possible to order the opposing plugs online.
+This will make it possible to put a spacer cord between the EV HV cord end plug and the hood junction box, easily providing parallel access to the main battery: Doesn't seem to be possible.
   - [ ] Connect a thin wire from which I can check that the battery is connected in all three use states.
   - [ ] Put the modified EV HV cord into the car